-If you are thinking about purchasing a house in Delaware that will cost you $500,000 or more you are probably looking at a Delaware jumbo loan, and pondering the jumbo loan down payment options.
+If you are thinking about purchasing a house that will cost you $500,000 or more you are probably looking at a jumbo loan.
+This may have you pondering the jumbo loan down payment options.
 If you don’t have the half mil sitting in the bank in cash, you still have some solid options for how to proceed.

 Credit Requirements and Down Payment for Jumbo Loan

 The credit requirements are significantly stricter for these larger value loans.
 There is a higher risk associated with carrying a jumbo loan for the creditor because they are not guaranteed by Freddie Mac or Fannie Mae.
 That is why the jumbo loan down payment question is so key.